momentum-mod/docs/_posts/entities/2020-07-15-trigger_momentum_resetonehop.md

 ---
 ----

-Filter that checks to see if the player is at or above the given progress number.
+Trigger that resets all of the onehop triggers the player has touched.

 ## Output